chinmay-stack/ETG-Inventory-Managment-System/README.md

 #### My Project can do the following things
 1. Purchasing Bill
-2. Update Invontory
+2. Update Inventory
-3. Coustmer Purchase
+3. Coustomer Purchase
 4. Adding Items to Inventory
 5. Sales and Profit
 6. Read Inventory